MANISHBMK10/FIFO/README.md

 # IMAGE of TPU-
 Multiply and Accumulate(MAC) units are the base of Systolic Array.
 I've implemented 16 MAC units to form a Systolic array i.e 4*4 matrices mutliplication.
 >".v" file stands for verilog files
+The input values gets loaded into Feature Memory and Weight Memory. <br/>
+These 8-bit values are loaded from Weight Memory and Feature Memory into cloumn-wise Asynchronous FIFOs. <br/>
+FIFOs are responsible to load the data into systolic array. <br/>
+As values get multiplied and passed down to other MAC units, they are passed through Quantization unit(i.e. which converts 24-bit values to 8-bit values).<br/>
+After Quantization, the values are gone through Activation unit.